gcanti/react-vdom/README.md

 % react-vdom

-Retrieves the VDOM from a component.

 # Feedback

-This function is under development.
+This library is under development.
 It may have problems with `transferPropsTo` but since it's a deprecated method it should not be a problem.
 If you have any feedback, please open an Issue.

 # Playground